'Big Sky' Premiere: David E. Kelley thriller set to debut on ABC

 "There are going to be a lot of twists and turns," said Winnick, whose character is an ex-cop and Hoyt's estranged wife.

-"After reading the pilot, I wanted to know more about every single one of these characters, and David's obviously brilliant at that," Bunburry "It's exciting to have to watch these two women, who are at odds, come together and kick ass."
+"After reading the pilot, I wanted to know more about every single one of these characters, and David's obviously brilliant at that," Bunbury said.
+"It's exciting to have to watch these two women, who are at odds, come together and kick ass."

 Kelley is known for writing strong roles for women like "Ally McBeal," or more recently, the women in HBO's "Big Little Lies."